arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

     The tag present in the reparse point buffer is invalid

-The message says, some of the mentioned junction files might be in a damaged state, which may occur if OneDrive has crashed or terminated improperly at some point.
+It means, some of the mentioned junction files might be in a damaged state.
+This may occur if OneDrive has crashed or has been terminated improperly at some point.

 #.
 Open a command prompt as administrator
 #.
 Enter (in case the system drive uses a different letter, replace ``c`` below):